Antarctica Packing List

 - Underwear

-- A warm, waterproof jacket (for Tierra del Fuego National Park)
+- A warm, waterproof jacket (for Tierra del Fuego National Park).
+Patagonia and Helly Hansen are my favorite brands for anything warm and waterproof)

 - Pajamas (there were several pajama dress days on our ship)